Alcohol in Russia: Treatment

-From the 1930s and 1940s until the mid-1980s, the main treatment for alcoholism in Russia was conditioned response therapy.
-This treatment has since fallen out of favour, and the modern mainstream treatment has become pharmacotherapy, which involves detailed analyses of each patient, medicinal treatment, psychotherapy, sociotherapy, and other support.
+The modern mainstream treatment for alcoholism involves detailed analyses of each patient, and may include pharmacotherapy, medicinal treatment, psychotherapy, sociotherapy, and other support.
 Alcoholics Anonymous exists in Russia, but is generally dismissed by the Russian population.
 Disulfiram has also seen widespread use.

 One alternative therapy for alcoholism that has been used in Russia is the practice of "coding", in which therapists pretend to insert a "code" into patients' brains with the ostensible effect that drinking even small amounts of alcohol will be extremely harmful or even lethal.
 Despite not being recommended in Russian clinical guidelines, it has enjoyed considerable popularity.
 In recent years its use has lessened, due to the spread of information about its ineffectiveness.